sensu-community/monitoring-checks/README.md

 # Sensu Monitoring Checks

-Hello world.
+This project contains a number of Sensu monitoring check configurations to bootstrap effective monitoring with [Sensu Go](https://sensu.io).
+These checks are intended to be a starting point for Sensu Go users, some per-deployment modifications are to be expected.

 ## Rules

 1. Every Sensu user must be able to safely create all resources as defined in this project (from the project root).

-2. All resource definitions msut be written in YAML for consistency and comment support.
+2. All resource definitions must be written in YAML for consistency and comment support.

 3. All Assets used must be registered and hosted on